Build versus Partner

 • An acquisition opportunity may work as a DST

-• A sponsor wants to test channel fit
+• A sponsor wants to validate program viability

 • A platform has assets but not DST infrastructure